 To have a successful slip and fall case in Georgia, you must prove that the business owner (Publix) had a duty of care to its shoppers, but that the company neglected that duty.
 Because of that neglect, you slipped and fell in the store.

 - Publix’s negligence caused your slip and fall accident, and

 - The accident led to your injuries

-It can be a challenge to prove that Publix owed a legal duty.
-You’ll need evidence such as videos or photos of the scene, plus eyewitness statements that support your claim.
+It can be a challenge to prove that you were owed a legal duty by Publix.
+You’ll need evidence such as videos or photos of the scene, plus eyewitness statements that support your grocery store slip and fall claim.
 You also need to show that Publix knew or should have known about the hazard that caused your fall, and that the employees failed to act appropriately.
 Additionally, you’ll need to prove how the slip and fall injuries directly resulted in medical bills, lost wages, or other financial losses.

 If you’ve been injured in a slip and fall accident at Publix, you should act quickly to ensure your legal rights are protected and that you’ll receive the full compensation you deserve.
 Here are some steps to take: